Social Science Research Philosophy for PhD Project

 Why not Critical Realism but Interpretivism?

 The realism research philosophy is also less suitable in the current research issue because this research philosophy places high emphasis on the physical world.
 Also, it is debated that realism only addresses real needs and real feelings.
 It does not believe in imagination and attitude.
-Realism emphasises those scientific subjects in nature, and it effectively neglected art and literature, which creates an uneven prospectus.
+Realism emphasises those scientific subjects in nature, and it effectively neglects art and literature, which creates an uneven prospectus.
 Also, it is debated based on the study of Brown (2014, p.
 113) that using the realism research philosophy has no significance for ideals and values.
-As the research issue focuses on identifying the reasons in the form of individual values that lead to increased development of Hoffices in the United Kingdom, using realism research philosophy is deemed inappropriate because critical realism believes that the real world works independently of individual perceptions and constructions.
-Therefore, the researcher adopted social constructionism as it is not believed that the social world is not avoidably construction from their own standpoint and perspectives of individuals.
-Instead, it is debated that the social world’s meanings are constructed based on recurring changes that cause these shifts to happen over time.
+As the research issue focuses on identifying the reasons for individual values that lead to increased development of Hoffices in the United Kingdom, using realism research philosophy is deemed inappropriate because critical realism believes that the real world works independently of individual perceptions and constructions.
+Therefore, the researcher adopted social constructionism as it is not thought that the social world is not avoidably constructed from the standpoint and perspectives of individuals.
+Instead, it is debated that the social world’s meanings are built on frequent changes that cause these shifts to happen over time.

-Robson & McCartan’s study (2016) argued that selecting the wrong research philosophy affects a certain philosophy to be performed within the research as the desired results cannot be obtained through the wrong choice of method.
-For instance, if a quantitative researcher selects interpretivism philosophy, then using this approach would not result in scientific and accurate findings as it focuses on an individual’s subjective experiences instead of quantifiable numbers.
-To study offices, the researcher will use interpretivism, and social constructionism research philosophy was.
-They are using these philosophies allowed to combine diverse approaches, including social structure, phenomenon, and hermeneutics, an approach that rejects impartial views that the meaning lives in the world regardless of consciousness.
+Robson & McCartan’s study (2016) argued that selecting the wrong research philosophy affects a particular philosophy to be performed within the research.
+The desired results cannot be obtained through the wrong choice of method.
+For instance, if a quantitative researcher selects interpretivism philosophy, this approach would not result in scientific and accurate findings as it focuses on an individual’s subjective experiences instead of quantifiable numbers.
+To study offices, the researcher will use interpretivism and social constructionism research philosophy was.
+They use these philosophies allowed to combine diverse approaches, including social structure, phenomenon, and hermeneutics, which rejects impartial views that the meaning lives in the world regardless of consciousness.